 Your Child's First Visit

 Before scheduling an appointment at the Blank Children's Neurology Clinic, your child will need a referral from their primary care physician or an emergency room physician.
 Your child's first visit will probably be the longest.
-Please plan to be at the clinic for approximately one hour.
+Please plan to be at the clinic for approximately one to three hours.
 We ask that you arrive 15 to 20 minutes ahead of your child's appointment to complete medical history and insurance information forms.
 You will want to bring the following information along to your child's first appointment (unless our office has already received it):

 - Referral information from your child's primary provider and/or therapist.